sari-rahul/Studen-Study-Portal/README.md

 Testing documentation can be found [here.](./TESTING.md)

 ## Bugs
-1. The check boxes in the project (IN  Home work and To-Do pages) do not work as per needed.Howerver the 'Mark as completed' attains the requirement of updating the status of the items in the table.
+1. The check boxes in the project (in Home work and To-Do pages) do not work as per needed.Howerver the 'Mark as completed' attains the requirement of updating the status of the items in the table.

 ## Technologies And Languages
 ### Languages Used